Weeks-UNC/StructureAnalysis/README.md

 - Column 2 = Deletion start site.
 - Column 3 = Deletion stop site.
 - Column 4 = Deletion rate frequency.
 This value is often normalized by read depth.

+**Contact File**
+Example:
+nt1 nt2 rate
+123 184 0.0017623086
+81  94  0.0013324450

+The first line is a header.
+The header line must be present but the contents are unimportant.
+- Column 1 = Contact start site.
+- Column 2 = Contact stop site.
+- Column 3 = Contact frequency.